Tibetan eared pheasant: Ecology

 These pheasants usually form groups of up to 10 individuals.
 They feed on the ground, foraging through the plant debris and grasses near woodland edges and among the rhododendron and juniper scrub.
 In areas where they are hunted, they may be elusive, retreating into the undergrowth or flying off downhill when scared, but where unmolested, can be quite bold.
 The birds are believed to be monogamous, with breeding taking place between May and July.
 One nest was discovered under a fallen tree trunk; it was made from bark and pulp with a mossy lining.
 The female seems to be solely responsible for incubating the eggs, but both sexes have been observed feeding the chicks.

 Status

-C. harmani is rated by the International Union for Conservation of Nature as being a "near-threatened species" because its natural habitat is being cleared, and in many areas, the birds are hunted.
-Another factor in the possible decline of the population is a reduction in the number of suitable places for roosting.
+The IUCN has assessed the C. harmani as Least-Concern.
+The population is suspected to be stable.
+Very locally, hunting and overgrazing may be threats, but the vast majority of this species' range is undisturbed and remote from plausible threats.
+In a recent attempt to model the impact of climate change on the extent of suitable habitat, Li et al. (2023) found that in no modelled scenario did the area of suitable habitat for this species contract.